Asim-Dreams/dreams/README.md

 instruction.
 The dreams program creates a graphical representation of the activity in the system by combining that trace information and instructions for the layout of the display.
-Those layout instructions are is specified by an XML-based file, which is usually emdedded in the trace itself.
+Those layout instructions are is specified by an XML-based file, which is usually embedded in the trace itself.

 System activity can be visualized in multiple styles:

-1. Resource-based display - Where each resource is represented as a row in the display and each column in a cycle, so that activity in a resource in a cycle is illustrated with a symbol in the cycle where the activity occured.
+1. Resource-based display - Where each resource is represented as a row in the display and each column corresponds to a cycle, so that activity in a resource in a cycle is illustrated with a symbol in the resource's row and the column for the cycle where the activity occured.

-2. Task-based display - Where each row corresponds to a task in the system, and activity by that task in a particular resource is illustrated by a symbols in the column corresponding to the cycle in which the activity occurred.
+2. Task-based display - Where each row corresponds to a task in the system, and activity by that task in a particular resource is illustrated by sequence of symbols in each of the columns corresponding to the cycles in which activities associated with that task occured.

-3. Activity-based display - Where the entire 2-D canvas is used to represent the various resources in the system and a video player like control interface allows one to move step-by-step through the
+3. Activity-based display - Where the entire 2-D canvas is used to represent the various resources in the system and a video player like control interface allows one to move step-by-step through the design's activity with active resources being highlighted, e.g., via a color change, in the cycle they were active.

 The layout langauage gives the programmer considerable power to control presentation, such as the shape and color of the symbols.
 For